-Chapter 3: An Overview of the Workers' Compensation System in Florida (Satisfies Workers' Compensation Requirement)
+Chapter 3: An Overview of the Workers' Compensation System in Florida

+(Satisfies Workers' Compensation Requirement)

-- ...
-Identify the primary responsibilities of the Florida Division of Workers' Compensation. - ...
-Identify the departments of the Division of Workers' Compensation and their duties. - ...
-Identify the Bureau tasked with the responsibility of assisting, educating, and informing injured workers. - ...
-Discuss the benefit rights of the injured worker. - ...
-Summarize the process of how to file a claim and how to resolve a dispute regarding a workers' compensation claim.
+- Identify the primary responsibilities of the Florida Division of Workers' Compensation. - Identify the departments of the Division of Workers' Compensation and their duties. - Identify the Bureau tasked with the responsibility of assisting, educating, and informing injured workers. - Discuss the benefit rights of the injured worker. - Summarize the process of how to file a claim and how to resolve a dispute regarding a workers' compensation claim.

 Many people in the U.S. have heard the term "workers' comp," and many understand it's foundational principle: it protects the worker when injured or ill as a result of working on the job or being in their work environment.
 However, only some people understand what it truly is, what it does, and how the system works.
 Unless an individual has had previous experience with a claim or knows someone who has, little is known about the rights of workers within this system, the benefit delivery process, and the necessary time requirements when filing a claim.
-Workers' compensation (WC) sometimes referred to as "workman's compensation" or "workers' comp", is the name given to a system of laws meant to protect injured workers.
+Workers' compensation (WC) sometimes referred to as "workman's compensation" or "workers' comp", is the name given to a system of laws meant to protect injured workers monetary awards, eliminating the need for litigation.
+These laws also provide benefits for dependents of those workers who are killed because of work-related accidents or illnesses.
+Some laws also protect employers and fellow workers by limiting the amount an injured employee can recover from an employer and by eliminating the liability of co-workers in most accidents.
+State statutes establish this framework for most employment.
+Federal statutes are limited to federal employees or those workers employed in some significant aspect of interstate commerce.

-These WC laws are designed to ensure that employees who are injured or disabled on the job are provided with fixed monetary awards, eliminating the need for litigation.
+These WC laws are designed to ensure that employees who are injured or disabled on the job are provided with fixed